 In recent decades, parents have had to raise children in an increasingly isolated way than our predecessors, without close family and community to support us.
 Yet we are bombarded with information and advice from media and 'experts' on how we should parent.
-This can lead to confusion and feeling disempowered.
+This can lead to confusion and feeling disempowered as a parent.

 This year's conference focuses on how we can care for ourselves and pass on the benefits of that state of well-being to our children.
-This is an important element in the parenting tool box to allow us be confident in our own abilities as parents, to do the best for our children each day.
+This is an important element in the parenting tool box to allow us be confident in our own abilities as parents, to do the best for our children.

 Conference booking this year is via Eventbrite: cuidiu-national-members-conference-2017.eventbrite.ie

-Please click on the web address to access the National Conference event and book your place.
+Follow the link for Cuidiú National Conference event above to book your place.
 A variety of options are available so please be sure to book your preferred choice.

 The closing date for conference registration is 21st April 2017.
 Booking accommodation is a separate process this year.